|Guide||♦||22 Triplogs||Mine 0||0 Topics|

 Bumble Bee Valley

 The trail is easy to follow along the contours of the hills and washes as you travel north.
 At about 2.2 miles you cross the gas pipeline where the trail is marked with large cairns.
 At 3.46 miles (N34 10.944 W112 09.722) you cross a dirt road (not Crown King Rd).
 Continue across the road.
 Shortly you begin to see Bumble Bee in the distance ahead of you.
-The Sunset Point rest area can be seen on the ridge to your right and recognized by the towers.
+The Sunset Point rest area can be seen on the ridge to your right and is recognized by the towers.
 The trail bears left at about 4.0 miles (N34 11.442 W112 09.728) and comes to Crown King Rd at 4.19 miles (N34 11.399 W112 09.815) just across from the 4 Mile marker.
 The Black Canyon Trail goes right from here but there were no signs indicating that when we hiked it.
 At about 4.37 miles you cross a bridge over Bumble Bee Creek and the Black Canyon Trail turns left off the road at a marked turn shortly thereafter (N34 11.551 W112 09.724).
 At the time we hiked this the creek was flowing and the cottonwoods were a golden color.

 The trail follows a double track for a short distance then makes another marked left down and through a wash.
 You come to a gate at 4.7 miles (N34 11.689 W112 09.756).
 The trail bears to the right after the gate and follows a single track.
-You'll see the north end of trail parking on your right at about 4.9 miles and will cross a wash at about 5.0 miles.
+You'll see the north end of the trail parking on your right at about 4.9 miles and will cross a wash at about 5.0 miles.
 This is as far as we hiked this day as we needed to return to the start.
 You can follow the wash to get to the parking if your car is there.

-The one way distance is 5.0 miles.
+The one-way distance is 5.0 miles.
 The AEG northbound is about 525' and southbound about 580'.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.